Gas Laws & their influence on Natural Gas Flow Measurement

 Ideal Gas Law

 Based on kinetic principles, gas molecules colliding with the walls containing them creates gas molecules’ pressure.
 The more molecules (per unit volume) generate more collisions, which raises the pressure.
 The kinetic energy of gas molecules is generally proportional to the temperature (absolute).
 While the molecules are at rest, at absolute zero, the molecules increase in speed at high temperatures, and pressure rises.
 When combining these concepts, we have the Ideal Gas equation.

 PV = nRT

 The Ideal Gas Law is similar to the Combined Gas Law.
-It is an equation of an ideal gas (R) state and conforms to Boyle’s, Charles’s, and Avogadro’s Laws.
+The law is an equation of an ideal gas (R) state and conforms to Boyle’s, Charles’s, and Avogadro’s Laws.
 It is hypothetical and estimates the behavior of gases based on specific conditions.
-It suggests that the volume (V), pressure (P), and temperature (T) determines the state and amount (n) of a gas.
+It suggests that the volume (V), pressure (P), and temperature (T) determine the state and amount (n) of a gas.

-By reviewing these gas laws, we demonstrate how simple variables, such as temperature and pressure, influence gas measurement and impact gas instrumentation.
+We demonstrate how simple variables, such as temperature and pressure influence gas measurement and impact gas instrumentation when reviewing these gas laws.
 For this reason, metering applications require temperature and pressure compensation to ensure accurate measurement and minimize waste.